 The test will be conducted with the wilcox.test function, which produces a p-value for the hypothesis, as well a pseudo-median and confidence interval.

-Note that the bar plot shows that the data are relatively symmetrical in distribution, suggesting that the one-sample Wilcoxon test will be appropriate.
+Note that the bar plot shows that the data are relatively symmetrical in distribution.

 Speaker Rater Likert